cwi-dis/ambulant/third_party_packages/readme-osx.txt

 	Configure with
 	    ./configure \
 	        --disable-dependency-tracking \
+	        --prefix=$HOME/xerces-3-installed \
 	        CFLAGS="-arch i386 -arch x86_64" CXXFLAGS="-arch i386 -arch x86_64"
+	Then, when building ambulant, configure with --with-xerces=$HOME/xerces-3-installed

 ffmpeg 0.5:
 	If you want to do a MacOSX universal build of Ambulant you also need